-Exclusion Please explain Joint Ventures This report excludes any joint ventures in which SSE does not have operational control.
-Scotia Gas Networks (described below) is one of the largest business units excluded from the inventory.
-For a full list of SSE's subsidiary undertakings, partnerships, joint ventures and associates, please refer to pages 266 to 270 of SSE's Annual Report 2021.
-Scotia Gas Networks Limited (SGN): SSE holds a 33% financial investment stake in Scotia Gas Networks (SGN).
-SSE does not have a controlling stake in, or operational control of, this business and they do their own environmental reporting.
-SSE has retained the option of selling SGN since June 2020 and intends to have an agreed sale by the end of the 2021 calendar year.
+Exclusion Please explain Joint Ventures SSE has excluded any joint ventures in which it does not have operational control.
+For scope 3 investment category, SSE has excluded any joint ventures where SSE has an equity ownership of less than 50%.
+Below is a list of some of the largest business units excluded from the inventory.
+For a full list of SSE's subsidiary undertakings, partnerships, joint ventures and associates, please refer to pages [303 to 308] of SSE's Annual Report 2022.
+SSE held a 33.3% financial investment stake in Scotia Gas Networks (SGN).
+SSE did not have a controlling stake in, or operational control of, this business and SGN completes its own GHG and SECR reporting.
+On 22 March 2022 SSE sold its entire 33.3% stake in SGN.
 Supply chain The data for water withdrawal, discharge and consumption detailed in this report excludes data for SSE's suppliers.
-Gas production activities SSE invests in gas production assets in the North Sea and west of Shetland, all of which are owned by SSE E&P (UK) Limited.
-Although this company is wholly owned by SSE, it does not hold a controlling stake in any assets.
-SSE agreed the sale of all of its interests in its portfolio of gas exploration and production in December 2020, and at 31 March 2021 these assets were accounted for as held for sale in SSE's financial statements (see SSE's Annual Report 2021, pages 68).
+Gas production activities During 2021/22, SSE had investments in gas production assets in the North Sea and west of Shetland, all of which were owned by SSE E&P (UK) Limited.
+Although this company was wholly owned by SSE, SSE did not hold a controlling stake in any assets.
+SSE agreed the sale of all of its interests in its portfolio of gas exploration and production in December 2020, and the disposal of this business was concluded on 14 October 2021.
+Thermal Power Purchase Agreements SSE has excluded any power stations in which it does not have operational control this includes water withdrawal, discharge and consumption data for its Power Purchase Agreements at Marchwood and Seabank power stations.
+International operations SSE has recently extended its renewables expansion to carefully selected international markets including East Asia, Europe and North America.
+The activities involve onshore and offshore wind project development opportunities in these markets.